DvP17/mrio/README.md

 ===================

 This R-package provides various methods for environmentally-extended multi-regional input–output (EE-MRIO) analysis.
-It provides different methods for calculating EEMRIO matrices and characterization factors.
+It offers different methods for calculating EEMRIO matrices and includes a set of diverse characterization factors.

--   supports Exiobase3 and Eora
+-   supports EXIOBASE3 and Eora
 -   characterization factors:
     -   **b**iodiversity **l**oss `"bl"` (currently only for Exiobase)
     -   **b**lue **w**ater consumption `"bw"`